presidio-oss/specif-ai/docs/core-features.md

    - **Solution Context**: Configure solution preferences
      * Toggle "Is solution built already?" for existing solutions
-     * When enabled, Specifai leverages existing solution context for requirement generation
+     * When enabled, no requirements will be generated which gives users more control over requirement creation.
-     * When disabled, starts fresh with new requirement generation
+     * When disabled, starts fresh with new requirement generation based on the provided context.

 3. **Configure Solution Preferences**
    Set minimum requirements and optimize your project settings: